kwasniew/hyperbook/README.md

 ## Making integration tests faster and more predictable

 You integration test execution time and reliability are heavily dependent on the API response time and availability.
-There are at least two options you have to make it faster and more reliable:
+There are at least two options to make your tests faster and more reliable:
 * record all HTTP traffic with a library like [PollyJS](https://netflix.github.io/pollyjs/#/).
 The first time you run the tests it intercepts all network calls and saves them to localStorage/REST API etc.
-Afterwards it can replay traffic much faster than the original API.
+Afterwards it can replay the traffic much faster than the original API.
+When the API changes you make a new recording.
 * inject fake implementation of all effects and subscriptions you want to replace.
 The trick is to move all effects and subscriptions to the entry point of your application.
 In production you can start your app with real effects/subscriptions: